MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/upload-documents-to-a-sharepoint-library-reporting-services-in-sharepoint-mode.md

 > [!NOTE]
 >  The report server must be configured for SharePoint mode, and the instance of the SharePoint product must have the Reporting Services Add-in that provides program files for storing and accessing report server items from a SharePoint site.

  To upload a document to a library, you must have the "Add Items" permission at the site level.
-If you're using default security settings, this permission is granted to members of the **Owners** group who have the Full Control level of permission and to the **Members** group who has the Contribute level of permission.
+If you use default security settings, this permission is granted to members of the **Owners** group who have the Full Control level of permission and to the **Members** group who has the Contribute level of permission.

 ## Add a report definition or report model to a library